vibeshell/vibesh/README.md

 - Commands are executed immediately without confirmation
 - The output shows what command was run after execution

-⚠️ **CAUTION:** YOLO modes should be used with care, as they execute commands without giving you a chance to review them first.
+⚠️ **CAUTION:** YOLO modes should be used with care, as they execute commands without giving you a chance to review them first, even for high-risk operations.

 ### Directory Context Feature